JensenNick/huawei_solar_pees/README.md

 # - 'sensor.power_meter_active_power' (from the Huawei Solar integration)
 # - 'sensor.battery_charge_discharge_power' (from the Huawei Solar integration)
  ```
 If you have a single inverter setup, you can use the above method to delete all occurencies of the sensor `sensor.inverter_input_power_2` or, for a less troublesome edit when/if the package file may be revised, just set the state of `sensor.inverter_input_power_2 to be 0 (zero).
+Change the `state:` of the sensor `sensor.inverter_input_power_2`,

-Change the `state:` of the sensor `sensor.inverter_input_power_2` from:
+From:
 ```yaml
       - name: "Power Inverter #2 Input"
         unique_id: power_inverter_2_input